-• Engage in self-assessment and reflective practice to improve professional performance in accordance with professional standards.
+• Engage in self-assessment and reflective practice to improve professional performance following professional standards.

 □ Leadership

 - Demonstrate foundational leadership knowledge, skills, and abilities.
 Leadership includes advocacy for self, clients, and the profession. - Advocate for self, clients, families, communities, and the nursing profession to improve and sustain safe and effective care.